supernnova/SuperNNova/docs/notes_for_developers.md

     This service is used to publish project releases.
 An account is needed if you are the owner of the project, but not generally needed if you are simply a contributing developer.
 An API token will need to be created and added to your *GitHub* project as **PYPI_TOKEN** (as detailed above).
 This can be generated from the *PyPI* UI by navigating to `Account Settings->Add API Token`.

-    To test releases, a parallel account on *test.PyPI* is needed and a similar token to **PYPI_TOKEN** - named **TEST_PYPI_TOKEN** needs to be set, in the same way as above.
-To create a test release, flag it as a "pre-release" through the *GitHub* interface when you generate a release, and it will be published on *test.PyPI.org* rather than *PyPI.org*.

     ::: {note}
-    Although `poetry` can be used to directly publish this project to *PyPI*, users should not do this.
-The proper way to publish the project is through the *GitHub* interface, which leverages the *GitHub Workflows* of this project to ensure the enforcement of project standards before a new version can be created.
+    Although `poetry` can be used to directly publish this project to *PyPI*, developers should not do this manually.
+Publishing happens automatically when code is merged to the `main` branch, via the `bump.yml` workflow.
     :::